How To Save Big On Brand New Ram 1500's

-Ever since the second generation Dodge Ram debuted in 1994 and was popularized by the movie Twister, it’s been a run-away sales success.
+Ever since the second generation Dodge Ram debuted in 1994 and was popularized by the movie Twister, it's been a run-away sales success.
 The new fifth generation Rams explode expectations of what a full-size truck can be.
-Right now, Ram has a number of impressive incentives on 1500’s amidst a tumultuous sales environment.
-You just might be able to get an amazing price on a brand new truck.
+Ram has a number of impressive incentives on 1500's right now; you might be able to get an amazing price on a brand new truck.

 Luxury Ram trims include the Limited and Limited Longhorn, $76,445 msrp, which is basically a Rolls Royce pickup truck, with interiors dripping in real wood, leather, and metal trim.
 A 19-speaker Harmon Kardon premium audio system is sure to be heard from the next city, and there is an available four corner active air level suspension, available 22 inch wheels, heads up display, and a 12 inch digital cluster.
 Other trims available in between include the sport-trim Rebel, $64,440 msrp, Laramie at $60,030 msrp, RHO $69,995 msrp, and the top of the line Tungsten, $87,320 msrp.